carriersuslfreight/FreightPingDocuments/README.md

 ### Location Reporting:
 - The app will report location using the retrieved reporting interval.
-- The app will report location when the app is backgrounded
+- The app will continue to report location when the app is put into the background
 - The app will not report location when the app is not in a running state.
 - ?
 If the app cannot report location, an error dialog will be displayed to user, message depending on error condition:
     - No network or GPS available